Hasuru/Password-Generator/README.md

-# Password-Generator
+# PassWord Generator

-A simple password generator made for the reason of learning html and css (and javascript as an extra)
+This is a tiny project with the intent of learning html, css and a tiny bit of javascript

+Current Features:
+* Possibility of including Uppercase characters;
+* Possibility of including Number characters;
+* Possibility of including Symbol characters;

+Note: The current build of the script does not guarantee that the password has all the characters asked.